 The Object Storage namespace serves as a container for all of your buckets and objects.
 You control bucket names within your namespace, however, bucket names must be unique within each region.
-You can have a bucket named MyBucket in us-phoenix-1 and a bucket named MyBucket in eu-frankfurt-1.
+You can have a bucket named MyBucket in US West (Phoenix) and a bucket named MyBucket in Germany Central (Frankfurt).

 The namespace metadata stores the default compartment assignments for the Amazon S3 Compatibility API and the Swift API.
 For more information, see Viewing and Specifying Designated Compartments.